Bathtub Drain Trim Ring & Cover Upgrade is a Nice Touch when Refinishing your Bathtub

 Because a small amount of water tends to remain around the drain area after bathing.
 This area is the most common place for bathtub resurfacing to fail.

 The best way to prevent moisture from causing the new finish to fail at the drain is to make sure that there is no coating edge in this area.
 If we remove the drain first, then we can refinish the tub below the area where the drain seats against the tub.

 What to expect if you do decide to change the drain later:

-Or… as an easy alternative to all that trouble and expensive work… just ask us to install a drop in bathtub drain trim ring and cover for $75!
+As an easy alternative to all that trouble and expensive work just ask us to install a bathtub drain trim ring insert and cover for only $75!

 Serving all Central and North West Arkansas and Southwest Kentucky.